Boston desegregation busing crisis: End of racial desegregation policy

 In 1983, oversight of the desegregation system was shifted from Garrity to the Massachusetts Board of Education.
 With his final ruling in 1985, Garrity began transfer of control of the desegregation system to the Boston School Committee.
 After a federal appeals court ruled in September 1987 that Boston's desegregation plan was successful, the Boston School Committee took full control of the plan in 1988.
 In November 1998, a federal appeals court struck down racial preference guidelines for assignment at Boston Latin School, the most prestigious school in the system, the result of a lawsuit filed in 1995 by a white parent whose daughter was denied admission.
 On July 15, 1999, the Boston School Committee voted to drop racial make-up guidelines from its assignment plan for the entire system, but the busing system continued.

 In 2013, the busing system was replaced by one which dramatically reduced busing.
 Beginning with school year 2014, they switched to a new policy that gives each family preference for schools near their home, while still ensuring that all students have access to quality high schools.

 The voluntary METCO program, which was established in 1966, remains in operation, as do other inter-district school choice programs.

-Boston's current school demographics
+Legacy

-In 2014, Boston public schools were 40% Hispanic, 35% Black, 13% White, 9% Asian-American and 2% from other races.
-In that same year, the school-age population of Boston was 38% black, 34% Hispanic, 19% white, and 7% Asian.
-The vast majority of white public school enrollment is in surrounding suburbs.
-In metropolitan Boston, public school enrollment in 2014-2015 was 64% White, 17% Hispanic, 9% black, and 7% Asian.
+Crime novelist Dennis Lehane's 2023 novel Small Mercies uses the forced busing of Boston schoolchildren in 1974 as a backdrop to its plot.

-In the 2019-2020 school year, Boston Public Schools were 42.5% hispanic, 33% black, 14% white, 9% asian, and 1.5% other or multiracial.
-The demographics of teachers and guidance counselors at Boston Public Schools are as follows: 59.7% white, 21.5% black, 10.7% hispanic, 6.2% asian, and 2% other.
-The 23,094 school-age children living in Boston that do not attend Boston Public Schools have the following demographics: 46% black, 23% white, 19% hispanic, 3% asian, and 8% other.
+Forced integration was the subject of the documentary film The Busing Battleground which was directed by Sharon Grimberg and Cyndee Readdean and first aired on American Experience on September 11, 2023.